-If you own shares in a company, you will generally be paid your share of the company's profits as a dividend.
+If you own shares in a company, you may receive a dividend or distribution.

 In any income year you may receive both an interim and a final dividend.
 In most circumstances, you will be liable to pay income tax for that income year on the dividends you are paid or credited.